-THE PASSING OF AN ERA-(Continued from page one)
+THE PASSING OF AN ERA-

 it was in the evangelistic field.
 This I still believe, but it seems to be the will of the editors that I undertake the arduous task of publishing the paper, and to this will I resign.